GuoTengda1993/easy-locust/README.md

 If you need master-slave mode, you just need to fill Excel Sheet 'Slave', and use --master.
 The only precondition is to install the same version locustio in each Slave.
 Easy-Locust is not necessary for slaves.

+`easy-locust --web --web-port=8899` -- Run in web mode, you can config and trigger slave-nodes with this mode.

 Use `easy-locust --demo` to generate an Excel demo, fill it and start your test.

 Same parameters with locust, so I just introduce the different parameters here: